 Finally, in 2017, I destroyed my mind and my body by working too much.
 2017 was the time to finally relax because my son was born in April.
 But because I was overly worried about being able to provide for my family as someone who still doesn’t have a day job, I decided to work and work and work at the expensive of my happiness, sleep, and relationship with my wife.
 This was truly a failure of not being able to let go of the endless chase for money.

 DEPEND ONLY ON YOURSELF

 Rejection hurts.
-These past three months remind me why it’s easier to just not try.
+These past several months remind me why it’s easier to just not try.
 If I think about the rejections too much, it will make me mad because I know I can run circles around my competition if I just got the chance.
 But feeling the pain is exactly what I want so I never take anything for granted.
 Now I’m motivated more than ever to prove my detractors wrong!

 Look, I know it’s not all bad.
 I’ve got my health and my family who are always so supportive.
 The Financial Samurai community is rocking.
 And I’ve grown a livable passive income stream that provides for flexibility.
 But all this doesn’t matter to other people, because they don’t know the details.

 Having money is all about having the freedom to choose.
 A large cash cushion is what will help you get through the inevitable dip.